KLYN74R/Web1337Golang/README.md

 2) Creation of all types of transactions
 3) Interaction with smart contracts
 4) Interaction with system components of the network (staking, aliases and much more)
-5) Interaction with system API endpoints
+5) Interaction with CRUD API endpoints

 ## Note